health insurance homeopathy

 • Often also includes benefits for visual aids or preventive examinations.

-Such a policy can effectively close the care gap in statutory health insurance.
+Such a policy can effectively close the gap in coverage in the statutory health insurance system.

 FAQ

-Does my health insurance cover the cost of homeopathic remedies?
+Does my health insurance cover the cost of globules?

-The coverage for globules (homeopathic remedies) is inconsistent.
-Statutory health insurance rarely covers them directly, sometimes as part of supplementary benefits or lump sums.
-Private health insurance reimburses them depending on the tariff, often up to a certain annual limit.
+Reimbursement for globules (homeopathic medicinal products) is inconsistent.
+Statutory health insurers rarely cover them directly, sometimes as part of supplementary benefits or flat-rate allowances.
+Private health insurers reimburse them depending on the tariff, often up to a certain annual limit.

-A homeopathic initial consultation can cost between 150 and 250 euros as it often lasts one to three hours and includes a detailed evaluation.
+A homeopathic initial consultation can cost between 150 and 250 euros, as it often lasts one to three hours and includes a detailed assessment.

-Will homeopathy remain a service covered by statutory health insurance?
+Will homeopathy remain a covered benefit under statutory health insurance?

-Although there have been political discussions about removing homeopathy as a statutory health insurance benefit, this has not happened as of early 2024.
-Health insurance funds can still offer homeopathy services as part of their statutes.
+Although there have been political discussions about removing homeopathy as a statutory health insurance benefit of the GKV, this has not happened (as of early 2024).
+Health insurers can still offer homeopathy benefits within the scope of their statutes.

-Does my private health insurance cover treatments by naturopaths who offer homeopathy?
+Does my private health insurance cover treatment by a naturopath who offers homeopathy?

-Many private health insurance plans cover services from alternative practitioners, which may also include homeopathic treatments.
-However, the exact scope (e.g., reimbursement rates, maximum amounts) is highly dependent on the specific plan and should be reviewed.
+Many tariffs in private health insurance cover naturopathic practitioner services, which can also include homeopathic treatments.
+However, the exact scope (e.g. reimbursement rates, maximum amounts) depends very much on the tariff and should be checked.

-An additional insurance could be worthwhile if you regularly use homeopathic services and your statutory health insurance doesn't cover them or only covers them insufficiently.
-Compare the costs of the insurance with your annual expenses for homeopathy.
+Supplementary insurance may be worthwhile if you regularly use homeopathic services and your statutory health insurance does not cover them, or covers them only inadequately.
+Compare the cost of the insurance with your annual expenditure on homeopathy.

-Non-prescription homeopathic medicines are often reimbursable by statutory health insurance for children under twelve years old (or under 18 with developmental disorders), taking into account the requirement for cost-effectiveness and possible exclusions.
-However, complete cost coverage is not guaranteed.
+Non-prescription homeopathic medicinal products are often reimbursable via statutory health insurance (GKV) for children under twelve years of age (or under 18 in the case of developmental disorders), subject to the principle of cost-effectiveness and possible exclusions.
+However, complete cost-free provision is not guaranteed.

 Subscribe to our newsletter